 A little obvious perhaps - but this is the most important piece of kit for running in the rain.
 Ideally, it should be:

 A good rain jacket for running has to strike a good balance between

+Having experienced many runs where my gloves got soggy and with the addition of wind-chill, I lost the ability to move my fingers effectively.
+Making it very difficult to get my key in the door after the run.
 I've recently bought a pair of waterproof gloves which are ace.
 Not sure why it took me so long to get some.

 There are waterproof socks available on the market too.
 Most are made from neoprene (wetsuit material).
 I've not tried them myself, but I know runners who have, and they swear by them.
 Sealskinz is one of the most well-known and highly recommended brands available.